JackCampbell5/Wave-Separate-Left-Right/README.md

 + Numpy

 ## Sources used to create:
-+ Chat GPT for the overall idea that i modified though
++ Chat GPT for the overall idea that I modified though
 + [Wave documentation](https://docs.python.org/3/library/wave.html "Wave Site")
 + [Numpy documentation](https://numpy.org/doc/stable/index.html "NumPy documentation")

-### Todo
+### Todo:
 + Make it put all the output files in a sub folder
-+ Have it work
-+ Make it not just crash when the wrong format wav is created
-+ Add more comments
++ Make except more specific
-+ Create separate repository to create distribution